Apricot kernel

 An apricot kernel is the apricot seed located within the fruit endocarp, which forms a hard shell around the seed called the pyrena (stone or pit).

 The kernel contains amygdalin, a poisonous compound, in concentrations that vary between cultivars.
 Together with the related synthetic compound laetrile, amygdalin has been marketed as an alternative cancer treatment.
 However, studies have found the compounds to be ineffective for treating cancer.

 Use

 The kernel is an economically significant byproduct of fruit processing and the extracted oil and resulting press cake have value.
 Apricot kernel oil gives Disaronno and some other types of amaretto their almond-like flavor.
+They are also used in Amaretti di Saronno.

+In Mandarin Chinese, the term xìngrén (杏仁) can refer to either apricot kernels or almonds.
+Two varieties of apricot kernels are used in Chinese cuisines; a more bitter northern variety and a sweeter southern one.
+In Cantonese cuisine the two are often mixed, while in Taiwanese cuisine, the southern variety is often mixed with peanuts.

+Sweet apricot kernel milk or powdered sweet apricot kernels are used as a main ingredient in annin tofu or "almond tofu", a custard-like dessert dish from China and Japan that does not necessarily contain almonds or soy.
+Almonds or almond milk is often used as an alternative to apricot kernels in the recipe.

+They contain amygdalin, which is also known as laetrile.
+Amygdalin is made up of three components: glucose, benzaldehyde, and cyanide.
+The amygdalin found in apricot seeds has been marketed as an alternative cancer treatment; however, studies have shown it to be ineffective in treating cancer.
+Cancer Council Australia have commented that "eating apricot kernels in large amounts is not only ineffective for treating cancer, but could also be very dangerous".